gxytcrc/UCL_project_ORB-SLAM/README.md

 To run the codes, first, the ORB-SLAM2 should be installed.
 Then, the src and include folders in ORB-SLAM2 should be replaced by the folder2 here.

 The main modified codes are ComputeKeyPointsOctTree() function in ORBextractor.cpp; ReconstructH() function in Initializer.cpp; And MonocularInitialization() function in Tracking.cpp.
-Other place also have some changed including the head files in include folder.
+Other places including the source-files and head-files also have some changes.

 The ProjectTUM.yaml file should be used for runing SLAM.